JoshNotWright/TWSPManage/README.md

 - Send custom messages to all/select servers
 - Start/Stop all/select servers
 - Backup all/select servers
+- Automatically delete backups when you hit backup capacity

 ## Planned Features
 - Update on server stop

-## Currently Implenting
-- Automatically delete backups when you hit backup capacity